azintel/omneuro/docs/RULES.md

 18. **Noise filter discipline** – Retro lessons and chat noise must be distilled into rules, not left raw.
 19. **Document the fix** – Every resolved error path becomes a runbook entry.
 20. **One step at a time** – Don’t chain unverified fixes.
 Validate before moving.
+20b. - **Repo-first discipline** – Always scan the GitHub repo (`azintel/omneuro`) before editing code or docs.
+  Never work from memory only.
+Always check the latest version to avoid deprecating content.
+20c.**One-block discipline** – Entire document updates must be returned in a single fenced block.
+  No spilling into multiple blocks or plaintext.

 ---